Conduct system design¶

 Customer centric design:

-• Need a web server returning video URL and metadata: name, url, length, author, thumbmail picture,
+- Need a web server returning video URL and metadata: name, url, length, author, thumbnail picture,

-• Video needs to be closed to user, like a CDN, with transcoded videos.
-Need distributed storage, and able to scale at billions of file.
+- Video needs to be close to user, like a CDN, with transcoded videos.
+Need distributed storage, and able to scale at billion of file.
 File between 50 Mb to 4 Gb may be.

-• The video play will be able to switch between resolution, or advance in the video time.
+- The video player will be able to switch between resolution, or advance in the video time.

 To reduce the cost of this system as CDN and object storage are not cheap.

-* can classify videos that will be in CDN versus one staying on own servers.
+- can classify videos that will be in CDN versus one staying on the servers.

-• for uploading video, user create metadata, and then the upload the raw video in a distributed storage, then it needs to be transcoded to the different format.
-We can apply queueing to let the transcoders always feeded and also being able to run in parallel.
+for uploading video, users create metadata, and then upload the raw video in a distributed storage, then the video needs to be transcoded to the different format.
+We can use queueing approach to get the transcoders always feeded and also being able to run in parallel.

-• Like google, billions of people and billions of page
+- Like google, billions of people and billion of pages

-• The problem is really how to get accurate results for a query.
+- The problem is really how to get accurate results for a given query.

-• Accurate result means the search will return a list of most likely what the user's expects.
+- Accurate result means the search will return a list of the most likely page what the user's expects.
 So need to get metrics on page accuracy.

-• we can compute how many times a user reperform a search after page results were displayed within a specific time window.
+- we can compute how many times a user perform a search after page results were displayed within a specific time window.

 Elaborate an algorithm: